vkoves/vkoves.github.io/_posts/2020-09-06-fixing-chipotles-inaccessible-ordering.md

 title: "Chipotle's Ordering Experience is Inaccessible - Here's How to Fix It"
 ---

 Recently, I was ordering some delivery from Chipotle, and out of curiosity I tried to tab through the menu, only to discover that I couldn't!
-Here's some of some of the issues that make the Chipotle ordering experience inaccessible, and how you can prevent them in your own project.
+Here's some of the issues that make the Chipotle ordering experience inaccessible, and how you can prevent them in your own project.

 **A quick note before we start:** I wrote this article in September of 2020, and Chipotle may well have fixed these issues by the time you're reading this - I certainly hope so!
 This article is a review of the issues with their site at the time I wrote it, and I hope that by publishing some issues I've found in an actual production website I can show developers what some common accessibility issues are and how to fix them.